Zerefez/BAD-code/SharedExperiences-MSSQL/README.md

 ## Logs

 API logs are stored in the ./logs directory, which is mounted to the API container.

-## Changes Made for Production

-- Modified Program.cs to enable Swagger in all environments (including Production)
-- Updated docker-compose.yml to run in Production mode with proper JWT settings
-- Added healthcheck to the Dockerfile
-- Created a logs directory in the container